 The Toy Aussie is a fairly recent dog breed registration.
 Some breeders claim that this dog breed was created by breeding the smaller minis until the Toy was created.

 The best versions of these dogs are bred from mini Australian Shepherds that were bred to be smaller and smaller.
-Over time the Toy was created.
+Over time, the Toy Aussie Shepherd was created.

 The Breeders should be able to provide this information.
 We have no doubt this breed will become more popular over time!